seanleong339/tp/docs/UserGuide.md

 ### Switch to tab containing the ApplicantList: `tabapplicant`

-Switch to a tab 'Applicant List' in the GUI (the changes are reflected on the application window)
+Switches to the applicant list tab in the GUI (the changes are reflected on the application window)

 Format: `tabjob` <br>